aurajs/aura/README.md

 <strong>Update 24/12:</strong> A slimmer, more clean version of the application is now available in <code>new-version</code>.
 For historical context you can still access the older app in <code>module-activator-version</code> should you wish to use it.

+### Introduction

-This repo demonstrates a decoupled, event-driven Backbone Todo application using 2/3 of the concepts I discuss in my talks on [large-scale JavaScript application development](http://addyosmani.com/largescalejavascript) which Nicholas Zakas has also previously discussed.
+This repo demonstrates a decoupled, event-driven Backbone Todo application using 2/3 of the concepts I discuss in my talks on [large-scale JavaScript application development](http://addyosmani.com/largescalejavascript).
 Specifically, ideas regarding mediator and facade pattern integration with Backbone are shown.

 The implementation includes: